calculuswhiz/Assembly-Syntax-Definition/README.md

-Sublime Text: x86 Assembly Syntax Definition (GAS/AT&T)
+Sublime Text: x86 Assembly Syntax Definition (AT&T/GAS)
 ==========================

-This is the greatest x86 Assembly (AT&amp;T) syntax definition for Sublime Text of All Time
+This is the greatest x86 Assembly (AT&amp;T/GAS) syntax definition for Sublime Text of All Time

 Sublime Text syntax defn. for x86 assembly (GAS)